ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 In XFCE particularly, I have also had issues with tapping to click and long-pressing to right-click.

 ### Ubuntu 21.10, 21.04 & 20.10
 These are more recent releases than the recommended LTS version, 20.04.3.
-However, 20.10 seems to have a regression in terms of its support for Bay Trail tablets in the installer, and it does not correctly set up 32-bit EFI and grub.
-If you install from an Ubuntu 20.10 image, you will likely find that you can't boot into your new installation without a lot of hassle.
+However, they seem to have a regression in terms of their support for Bay Trail tablets in the installer, and they does not correctly set up 32-bit EFI and grub.
+If you install from an Ubuntu 20.10, 21.04 or 21.10 image, you will likely find that you will boot to a grub rescue prompt and can't get into your new installation without a lot of hassle.

+You should be able to install 20.04.3 LTS as recommended and do an in-place upgrade to a later release without encountering this problem, however note the following point as well.

-These versions also include an kernel version 5.13 or above that has [a bug preventing sound from working](https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410) on the Linx 1010B.
+These more recent versions also include an kernel version 5.13 or above that has [a bug preventing sound from working](https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410) on the Linx 1010B.
 Even the 20.04 LTS that I recommend will offer you to update from 5.11 to 5.13; I don't recommend doing this unless you don't need sound support on your tablet.

 ### Ubuntu 20.04